 90 There are increasing concerns worldwide about THMs in public water, which can be absorbed not just by drinking water, but absorbed through inhalation and via the skin, for example when showering.
-The absorption and dose related effects are greatest in young
+The absorption and dose related effects are greatest in young children and infants.
+Trihalomethanes are conservatively recognised by the World Health Authority (WHO) as a possible human carcinogen.

 The regulatory standard set by the EU and UK regulatory authorities is set at 100ug/L. In N. America, this limit is set 20% lower at 80ug/L, recognising that long term effects of exposure are difficult to quantify in humans and that there are other non-carcinogenic health effects which can also be serious, particularly related to fatty change in the liver.
-[END of EXTRACT]